thomas-olijnsma/AnsiColors/README.md

 [AnsiColors](https://github.com/thomas-olijnsma/AnsiColors/blob/main/include/AnsiColors.hpp) is a C++17(+) header-only API that provides an easy to use, high level API.
 The goal of this project is to be a low overhead, typesafe, and logical abstraction layer; build on top of the
 [ANSI 256](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes.

-## Requirements & installation
-### Requirements:
-  * This API only depends on the C++ standard library to function.
-It is compatible with cpp versions: C++17, C++20, C++23, and aims to stay compatible with future upcoming C++ standards.
-### Windows specific requirements:
-  * This API is only available for Windows hosts that are atleast version:
-       1. Windows 10 hosts: v1511 (build 10586), v1903 (build 18362) or higher;
-       2. Windows Server hosts: Windows Server 2016 or higher;
 ## Summary
-This API will contain the following features, that live all within the `ansi_colors` **namespace**:
+This API will contain the following features, that live all within the `ansi_colors` namespace:

   * **A `Color` *helper* class** that is almost completely ***constexpr*** and only takes up ***2 bytes of memory***.
 It can hold all **256** ANSI color codes; as either a ***foreground*** or a ***background*** color;